 There are three ways to prepare the ginger for the recipe, depending on how strong you want the ginger flavor.
 I have listed methods below starting with least strong ginger flavor to strongest.

-FIRST METHOD: Using the edge of a spoon, you can scrap away the skin from the chunks of ginger (doesn't have to be perfectly clear of skin), chop the ginger into rough chunks, and then press each chunk through a garlic press (see equipment list above) and put ONLY the resulting juice in the blender.
+FIRST METHOD (mild heat): Using the edge of a spoon, you can scrap away the skin from the chunks of ginger (doesn't have to be perfectly clear of skin), chop the ginger into rough chunks, and then press each chunk through a garlic press (see equipment list above) and put ONLY the resulting juice in the blender.
 There won't be much juice per chunk, so this option is least burny.

 Make the Shots